-Students have the opportunity to gain industry certifications in several areas, giving them competitive advantages in the employment market.
-Technician certifications offered are Universal R-410A Safety, EPA 608 Refrigerant, EPA 609 Refrigerant and Green Mechanical Systems.
-If a student wishes to seek an externship with an employer, he/she would be allowed the opportunity to do so during the last 20 school days of training.
-The HVAC/R Technology Program is 24 months in length.
-The student will earn 210.5 credit hours which are 2,784 clock hours.
+The HVAC/R Technology Program is 24 months in length (eight quarters).
+The student will earn 214.5 credit hours which are 2,784 clock hours.
 Labor & Industries does not separate break times and credits 3,000 hours towards classroom participation.
 Tuition is payable on a quarterly basis.
 There are four quarters in an academic year.
+Quarter three and four course offerings may be offered in a sequence other than listed to accommodate seasonal working conditions.